lhinderberger/libvtp/README.md

 For details about the dependencies used, please refer to the [NOTICE](./NOTICE) file

+## Versioning and Compatibility
+Versioning of libvtp follows the [Semantic Versioning](https://semver.org) convention.

+libvtp keeps a changelog in [RELEASES.md](./RELEASES.md)

+Until 1.0.0, any substantial changes to the library (breaking and non-breaking) will trigger an increase of the minor version, while bug fixes and similar minor improvements may trigger an increase of the patch version.

+Additionally, libvtp will strive to achieve ABI compatibility within major versions, once the stable release v1.0.0 has been published.

 ## Copyright
 libvtp is (C) 2020 Lucas Hinderberger